Network Security

 However, if the client strictly negotiates PQC, hybrid PQC, or other unsupported

-Decryption policy rules, the firewall allows negotiation with PQC or hybrid PQC
+decryption policy rules, the NGFW allows negotiation with PQC or hybrid PQC

 algorithms.
 However, details of sessions that negotiate these algorithms are